A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

 \subsection{Biasing Normal Robust Coin Flip}

-\altNP{t} Normal coin-flipping protocols are coin-flipping protocols of a very specific message ownership structure.
-As we show in \cref{sec:NormalCF:4}, an arbitrary coin-flipping protocol can be viewed, with some parameter adaptation, as a normal coin-flipping protocol.
+\altNP{t} Normal coin-flipping protocols are coin-flipping protocols of a concrete message-ownership structure.
+In \cref{sec:NormalRobustCF:4}, we show that an arbitrary coin-flipping protocol can be viewed, with some parameter adaptation, as a normal coin-flipping protocol.